evacchi/java-async-channels/README.md

-Minimalistic wrapper for java.nio AsyncSocketChannels
+Minimalistic wrapper for java.nio AsyncSocketChannels using futures